Modeling the Progenitor Stars of Observed IIP Supernovae: Possible Progenitor Stars of Observed IIP SNe

-In the study of \cite{Vinketal.(2006)}, the fitted parameters include cluster age, cluster mass, and cluster reddening.
-The results yielded a "young" population with a cluster age of around 8 million years and an "old" population with a cluster age between 20 and 30 million years.
-The progenitor mass of $SN\;2004dj$ was discussed, with the uncertainty in age leading to a deviation of about $\pm 4\Msun$ for the young solution and $\pm 1\Msun$ for the old solution.
-The high mass of the young solution, around $15\;-\;25\Msun$, exceeded other detected Type II SN progenitor masses.
-The potential progenitor mass was further discussed based on theoretical models and comparisons with recent SNe.
-The evidence suggested a progenitor mass of at least $15\Msun$ \citep{Kotaketal.(2005)}, which is consistent with our best-fit model that its progenitor mass is about $13\Msun$ (see Figure \ref{fig15:light curve}-(d)).
-However, \cite{Vinketal.(2006)} conclude that the available data supported a massive progenitor for $SN\;2004dj$, possibly around $20\Msun$ under some specific assumptions.
+In the study of \cite{Vinketal.(2006)}, the fitting parameters include cluster age, cluster mass, and cluster reddening.
+The results yielded a "young" population with a cluster age of around 8 million years and an "old" population with a cluster age between 20 and 30 million years separately The progenitor mass of $SN\;2004dj$ in the young population was predicted to $15\;-\;25\;\Msun$ and further discussed in theoretical models by \cite{Kotaketal.(2005)}.
+These results suggest the progenitor mass of $SN\;2004dj$ $> 15\;\Msun$, which is close to our best-fit model of $13\;\Msun$ (see Figure \ref{fig15:light curve}-(d)).

-$SN\;2004et$ is a complicated case since the observation data from plateau to linear is not recorded by \cite{Sahuetal.(2006)}.
-In addition, $SN\;2004et$ is exceptional because its plateau is very smooth, suggesting its luminosity remains constant.
-The change from a plateau to a linear is not apparent, and the decline of luminosity in the decay phase is slow.
-All characteristics show the uniqueness of $SN\;2004et$.

-In the study of \cite{Sahuetal.(2006)}, they think progenitor mass is approximately $20\Msun$ from the radio LC analysis and mass loss rate.
-On the other hand, \cite{Lietal.(2005)} analyzing CFHT images of the SN before the explosion and have progenitor to be a yellow supergiant (YSG) with an estimated ZAMS progenitor mass $13\;-\;20\Msun$, which far greater than our prediction ($13\Msun$).
-However, unlike other studies, we think this progenitor did not experience a high-energy explosion.
-On the contrary, we believe its explosion energy should be less than $1.2\foe$ since its initial LC peak is not brighter than our model.
+Analyzing $SN\;2004et$ is challenging because the data during plateau to linear transition is unavailable in \cite{Sahuetal.(2006)}.
+Besides, its best-fit LC suggests the decline of luminosity is rather slow. \cite{Sahuetal.(2006)} suggests a $20\;\Msun$ progenitor for $SN\;2004et$.
+However, \cite{Lietal.(2005)} analyzed CFHT images of the SN before the explosion and suggested the progenitor as a yellow supergiant of $13\;-\;20\;\Msun$, exceeding our best-fit model of $13\;\Msun$.